pauloedspinho20/NFTMintingDapp/README.md

 ## Project config:

-- Run `yarn` on project root, art_engine, ipfs_deployer and hardhat directories
+- Run `yarn` on project root, art_engine and hardhat directories
 - Create .env
 - Change HTML metadata
 - Deactivate or remove all unused pages and components